GIS-enthusiast/SQL-Cheat-Sheet/PostgreSQL.md

 FROM nyc_subway_stations
 WHERE ST_Equals(geom, '0101000020266900000EEBD4CF27CF2141BC17D69516315141');
 ```
 ST_Intersects, ST_Crosses, and ST_Overlaps test whether the interiors of the geometries intersect, and ST_Disjoint checks that they do not intersect, although checking "not intersects" is better because they can be spatially indexed.
+Others, ST_Touches, ST_Within and ST_Contains.
 ```sql
 SELECT name, ST_AsText(geom)
 FROM nyc_subway_stations